District CHOICE Program

 When will I hear if a placement has been made for my child?
 We will work to make placements as soon as possible following the initial boundary waiver window closing date.
-All applicants will be notified on or before August 1, 2017.
+All applicants will be notified on or before June 1, 2018.

 How are placements made?
 Placements are made looking at projected enrollment for individual grade levels at each school.
 For example, if your student is entering 3rd grade, class sizes for the 3rd grade will be reviewed to see if any placements can be made.
 Placements may be made in one grade level at a particular school, but not another, pending the projected class enrollment.
 First priority is given to those with siblings already attending the desired school.
 Siblings must be enrolled concurrently at the same school to receive sibling priority and applications must be received by the indicated deadline on the application.
 Siblings are students who share a biological or adoptive parent/guardian.
 After reviewing siblings, students who have previously attended the school, but who were assigned a new home school because of grade level reconfiguration, are given next priority.
 Finally, remaining students are placed on a first come, first serve basis.

 Should students re-apply each year?
 Students previously accepted into a CHOICE Program or School, Special Program or boundary waiver placement will be automatically rolled over to the same school until completion of the highest grade level, unless the family chooses to enroll in their home school or unless attendance or discipline becomes an issue addressed by the Principal.
 If a student has graduated from the highest grade level of their school, they must fill out a new application if they wish to continue on a special placement.
 The attendance and discipline records of all students assigned through the CHOICE program will be reviewed each year to determine if the student is allowed to keep their Specialized Program placement or Boundary Waiver Placement the following year.
 Families will be notified at the end of the semester or school year if a student will not be allowed to return to his/her CHOICE school.